dustinkelly0/helm-charts/README.md

 # Ping Identity Helm Chart Repositories

-This site provides PingIdnetity Helm Chart Repositories
+This site provides Ping Identity Helm Chart Repositories

 These helm repositories are intended to be a good starting point and can be used and altered as required.